Welcome from our program director

 Beginning in 1957, shortly after the UW School of Medicine and Department of Medicine were founded, the residency program began with 24 positions and residents completing all of their training at one site, Harborview Medical Center.
 We’ve grown quite a bit since then!
 In 2025-26 have 185 residents, including 13 chief residents, and rotations at over 20 medical centers, affiliates, and clinics.

-We graduate residents who are fully prepared to thrive and serve the community in then next chapter of their careers.
+We graduate residents who are fully prepared to thrive and serve the community in the next chapter of their careers.

 Purpose

-We train medicine residents to care for individuals and the community.
+We prepare medicine residents to care for individuals and the community.

 - Integrity